AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-issues.md

 ```
 Then close the `Docker Quick Start Terminal` and open a new once.

-If the issue persist, try to remove the virtual machine and generate a new one:
+If the issue persists, try to remove the virtual machine and generate a new one:
 - open virtualbox Gui
 - right click on the `default` machine and remove it with all its files
 - close virtualbox Gui